carloronconi/ppl-exercises/notes/recap-erl.md

 There are many signals that processes and ports use to communicate.
 The list below contains the most important signals.

-message
-Sent when using the send operator !, or when calling one of the erlang:send/2,3 or erlang:send_nosuspend/2,3 BIFs. link
+- message: Sent when using the send operator !, or when calling one of the erlang:send/2,3 or erlang:send_nosuspend/2,3 BIFs.
-Sent when calling the link/1 BIF. unlink
+- link: Sent when calling the link/1 BIF. unlink
 Sent when calling the unlink/1 BIF. exit